-You can make this easy chia jam from any frozen or fresh berries in under 5 minutes and have it right away, or wait for a couple of hours until the chia sets it harder.
+You can make this easy keto and sugar-free chia jam from any frozen or fresh berries in under 5 minutes and have it right away, or wait for a couple of hours until the chia sets it harder.
 Have it spread on keto bread, topping Greek yogurt, make cookies with it, put it on keto waffles and pancakes, or just eat it with a spoon.
 It’s that good.

 This keto homemade chia jam recipe is so easy, quick and delicious that you won’t want to live without it anymore.
 No need for cooking, no microwave, no pectin!
 You can tweak the flavor to suit your taste buds, adding erythritol or stevia for a sweeter jam, and lemon or lime juice for some tart sharpness.
 You can also make a lot and freeze for later!

 I have great news for keto you: you don’t need bread to eat PB& J. No, really.
 I proudly present to you the keto version: Put some delicious, all natural pure peanut butter in a bowl – I like to add some pink salt, too.
 Spoon some of your favorite berry chia jam on the top.
 Have they both together, but don’t mix them up in the bowl.
 Marry them on top of the spoon before each bite, and honeymoon them in your mouth.
 You’re welcome 🥰

 And you can also upgrade the peanut butter part for an after gym version: mix it with whey protein and transform it in caramel.

 The hidden sugars in store bought jam

 Keto life shouldn’t be no jam life.
 And thus started my quest to find a sugar-free jam.
 But the options I encountered were never really sugar-free.

 Some jam brands labels read “no sugar added”, a wording so wrong that makes me laugh.
 Finding one of these that really doesn’t have sugar added is a challenge indeed.
 Any juice concentrate is basically just added sugar.